 Skip to main content

-Physical discomfort at bedtime can feel very intrusive, as you are no longer distracted by other activities.
-Pain is also often worsened by long periods of inactivity that occur overnight.
-But despite these truths, you may have more influence on your overnight comfort than you think.
+Physical discomfort at bedtime can feel very intrusive because there are no distractions from other activities.
+Pain is often worsened for Halifax seniors by the long periods of inactivity that occur overnight.
+Despite these truths, overnight comfort can sometimes be optimized and prevent needing to see physio or massage.

-In my opinion, body position is possibly the most important factor in optimizing nighttime comfort.
-Here are some general rules I typically follow that can provide a good starting point when trying to settle in for a better night’s sleep.
+In my opinion, body position is possibly the most important factor in optimizing nighttime comfort for Halifax seniors.
+Here are some general rules that I typically follow and can provide a good starting point when trying to settle in for a better night’s sleep.

 Book an assessment with Zoomers